 To deliver our ambition we are reinventing bp, retiring our existing model and replacing it with one that is more focused, more integrated and faces the energy transition head on.
 One that can deliver for the changing demands of consumers, investors and governments.

 Our new model came into place on 1 July and focuses on four core capabilities: operations, customers, low carbon and innovation.
 These four highly focused business groups work with three integrators, to facilitate collaboration and unlock value.
 And four teams serve as enablers of business delivery.

 Together, the leaders of each of these 11 teams form the new bp leadership team.
-Their immediate job is to establish their teams and develop our new strategy (to be announced in September).
+Their immediate job is to establish their teams and develop our new strategy.

 Bernard Looney is chief executive officer of bp, a role he took on in February 2020.
 Bernard joined bp in 1991 as a drilling engineer and worked in the North Sea, Vietnam, the Gulf of Mexico and Alaska.
 He then led the group chief executive's office, and later ran bp’s oil and gas exploration, development and production.
 Bernard grew up in County Kerry, Ireland and studied at University College Dublin and Stanford Graduate School of Business.